-Why is life so hard sometimes?
-We’re stressed and on edge, and we wonder why things just never work out the way we planned.
+Why does life feel so hard sometimes?
+We’re stressed and on edge, and we wonder why things never work out the way we planned.
 We chase an elusive happiness in our careers, our relationships, our social status, and our money, but there’s always something missing.

 The problem is that happiness is fleeting, and we constantly need more to fill us up.
 And the inner peace we were born with has gone missing.

 As adults, we can find that missing peace because it hasn’t gone anywhere.
 That inner peace and carefree innocence we seem to have left behind is still with us, but it’s buried under layers and layers of the habits, thinking, and beliefs we grew up with or developed and still hang on to.